jambuur/APEDSK99/README.md

 their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.

 2 further CALL's manage the optional Real Time Clock (RTC).
-Datalogger SD shields include a RTC but there are plenty of vanilla SD shields without one.
+Datalogger SD shields include a RTC but there are plenty of vanilla SD shields without it.
 I highly recommend one, very handy to have it for the TI:

 - CALL SRTC("*DDMMYYYYHHmm*"): sets the RTC